Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 ## Script Actions

-### `10000-10999` In-Game Actions
+### `10000-10999` Ingame Actions

 #### `10000-10049` Attack Actions

-- These Actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a generic pre-defined group.
-Look at the tables below for the possible Actions (first parameter value) and Arguments (the second parameter value).
+- These actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a generic pre-defined group.
+Look at the tables below for the possible actions (first parameter value) and arguments (the second parameter value).
 - For threat-based attack actions `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from `rulesmd.ini` are accounted.
-- All Aircrafts that attack other air units will end the script.
-This behavior is intentional because without it aircrafts had some bugs that weren't fixable at the time of developing the feature.
+- All aircraft that attack other air units will end the script.
+This behavior is intentional because without it aircraft had some bugs that weren't fixable at the time of developing the feature.
-- `AITargetTypes` Actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a modder-defined group from `AITargetTypess`.
-Look at the tables below for the possible Actions (first parameter value) and Arguments (the second parameter value).
+- `AITargetTypes` actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a modder-defined group from `AITargetTypess`.
+Look at the tables below for the possible actions (first parameter value) and arguments (the second parameter value).

 In `aimd.ini`:
 ```ini